The definitions set forth in this section are intended to supplement the definitions in chapter 28B.85

 (1) "Act" means the Degree-Granting Institutions Act, chapter 28B.85

-(3) "Executive director" means the executive director of the board or the executive director's designee.
+(3) "Executive director" means the executive director of the council or the executive director's designee.

-(4) "Accrediting association" means a national or regional accrediting association that is recognized by the board and the Secretary of the U.S. Department of Education.
+(4) "Accrediting association" means a national or regional accrediting association that is recognized by the council and the Secretary of the U.S. Department of Education.